BenguetAime/BenguetAime/README.md

 I would like to pursue an engineering position in one of these fields (mechatronics, robotics, electronics), as I am interested in complex systems engineering and interdisciplinarity.
 --
-Feel free to check out my portfolio, which showcases some of the projects (personal, academic, internships) I have worked on and gained skills from.
+Feel free to check out my portfolio, which showcases some of the projects (Homemade & academic projects, internships) I have worked on and gained skills from.